ASE-WS23-GruppeA/frontend/README.md

 ### Running acceptance tests

-Run `ngx cypress run` to execute the acceptance tests.
+Run `npx cypress run` to execute the acceptance tests.
 For our acceptance tests, we use cypress.

 ### Further help